Chuseuiti/CloudControlSandbox/readme.md

 Module in charge of initializing the controller and the Httpmon external application in charge of simulating the workload.

+### Workload

+32 hours of pre-procesed workload from wikipedia of the extensions the extensions de, es, com and ca.
+The full Wikipedia workload is available at http://www.wikibench.eu/?page_id=60

 ## Dependencies

 - Docker SDK for Python: https://github.com/docker/docker-py